Vedic Sanskrit grammar: Root ī-stem, vṛkī́s and devī́- feminines

 A group of 80 polysyllabic ī-stems, most of which are feminine, are accented on the final vowel.
 Known as vṛkī́s feminines, these exhibit different behavior during declension compared to the later language, such as the nominative singular retaining the -s ending, and in the accent staying on the -i-.

 Further, a number of largely feminine ī-stems, known as the devī́-feminines, also exhibit some differences compared to the later language.

 These, along with root stems in -ī, can be seen below:

 Compounds

 Vedic Sanskrit inherits from the Proto-Indo-European period the ability to combine two or more words into a single one treated as a simple word with regard to accent, inflexion and construction.

 The Vedic language, both in the frequency and the length of the compounds is very similar to the Greek of Homer.
-In the Ṛg-veda and the Atharvaveda, no compounds of more than 3 independent members are found, and even compounds of 3 members are rare: pūrva·kāma·kṛ́tvan, "fulfilling former wishes."
+In the Rigveda and the Atharvaveda, no compounds of more than 3 independent members are found, and even compounds of 3 members are rare: pūrva·kāma·kṛ́tvan, "fulfilling former wishes."
 In the later language, both the frequency and the number of words used to form compounds greatly increases.